 Without a gallbladder for storage, bile drips continuously from your liver into your digestive tract with nothing to stop it.
 So when you do need bile to digest a fatty meal, hardly any is available.
 This can lead to uncomfortable indigestion, poor absorption of healthy fats and fat-soluble vitamins, hormonal imbalance, diarrhea, and the need to take bile salts with every meal to correct the problem.

-Cholecystectomy does remove the gallbladder and stones within, but fails to heal the disease.
+Cholecystectomy does remove the gallbladder and all the stones within, but it fails to heal the disease.
 Until you cleanse your liver, thickened bile and remaining gallstones in the liver will continue to cause discomfort and other problems.

-Cholecystectomy is not a guaranteed cure.
-In fact, removing your gallbladder could make your situation worse.
+Removing your gallbladder is not a guaranteed cure.
+In fact, it could make your situation worse.
 It is a radical procedure that should be done only when absolutely necessary.

 If you can get control of your symptoms, you buy yourself time to work toward real healing - something no cholecystectomy can provide.